Practice Transformation Unit

 Strategy

 Espousing a bias toward action, the PTU is quickly and relentlessly enacting its strategy.
-Whereas many attempts at healthcare solutions tackle one isolated dimension of healthcare (e.g. technology, policy, care delivery), the PTU pursues an integrated strategy.
-It recognizes the power of architecting the very infrastructure and crafting the very policy that enables transformative care models in which clinicians enjoy practicing, which in turn feedback iteratively to inform smart infrastructure investments and focused pragmatic policies.
+Whereas many attempts at healthcare solutions tackle one isolated dimension of healthcare (e.g., technology, policy, care delivery), the PTU pursues an integrated approach.
+It recognizes the power of architecting the infrastructure and crafting the policy that enables transformative care models in which clinicians enjoy practicing, which in turn feed back iteratively to inform smart infrastructure investments and focused pragmatic policies.

 Development

-Duke Joint Health Program.
-Launched in October 2017, the Duke Joint Health Program (JHP) care model addresses the sizable gaps and opportunities in the comprehensive care of hip and knee osteoarthritis through a longitudinal, adaptive, personalized lifestyle and behavioral health modification program that is coordinated and managed by multidisciplinary Primary Osteoarthritis Providers or “POPs”, who are physical therapists trained in the cognitive-behavioral theory-based strategies.
+The Duke Joint Health Program (JHP) care model addresses the sizable gaps and opportunities in the comprehensive care of hip and knee osteoarthritis through a longitudinal, adaptive, personalized lifestyle and behavioral health modification program coordinated and managed by multidisciplinary Primary Osteoarthritis Providers (POPs), who are physical therapists trained in cognitive-behavioral theory-based strategies.

 Partnerships